hatredholder/DRF-To-Do-List/README.md

 A simple to-do list made to practice Django REST Framework.

-Backend is conected with AJAX so doesn't refresh the page when an action is made.
+Backend is connected with AJAX so doesn't refresh the page when an action is made.

 Functionality: Add a new Task; Edit a Task; Delete a Task.